Because of you,more people are receivingthe care they need.

 Two ideas are at the core of the Church's efforts to care for those in need:

-- 100% of every dollar donated is used to help those in need—without regard to race, religion, or ethnic origin.
+- Donations are used to help those in need—without regard to race, religion, or ethnic origin.

 - The Church’s humanitarian efforts help people attain self-sufficiency so they can be self-reliant long after the humanitarian project ends.